 Digital assets and rich media are everywhere.
 Logos, product photos, brochures, images, videos, datasheets, newsletters — you name it.
 They’re all around us.

 Which is a good thing, right?
 When you get right down to it, digital assets are the lifeblood of every business.
 They are critical to effective marketing, branding, and advertising.

 Digital content is booming and it shows no signs of slowing down.
 However, this brave new world of digital transformation also poses numerous challenges for most of us.

 In a world where digital media is constantly evolving, keeping up with the latest trends and innovations can be a challenge for any digital asset managers and enterprise.
 It’s one thing to have a continually growing number library of digital media, but it’s another when you have to take into account multiple formats, channels, media files, product lines, and who knows what else.

 This is where content chaos rears its ugly head.
 And it can easily overwhelm any organization that is ill-prepared to handle such a deluge of information.

 As a marketer, creative, or business owner, it’s in your best interest to maximize the value of your digital content.
 To do that, you need to remove all the clutter and inefficiencies that get in the way.

-This is where digital asset management (DAM) comes in.
+This is where the best digital asset management (DAM) comes in.

 What are the benefits of Digital Asset Management?

-It’s important to think of digital asset management not only as a platform, but also as a process.
-After all, how can you organize and manage digital assets without a system to store and process all that information, including the metadata attached to them?
+It’s important to think of digital asset management software not only as a platform, but also as a process.
+After all, how can you organize and manage digital assets of different file types without a system to store and process all that information, including the metadata attached to them?